Man wearing silent disco headphones in hot air balloon

 The Tanzania excursion was hosted by a division of the Daybreaker dance movement and wellness community called Wow It’s Now that curates meaningful and impactful experiences around the globe.

-We asked our own founder and Chief Experience Officer Castel Valere-Couturier to describe this amazing adventure:
+We asked our own Founder and Chief Experience Officer Castel Valere-Couturier to describe this amazing adventure:

 What was it like to visit Tanzania for the first time?